 Measure Unaided Awareness

-- Divide the count by the total number of respondents.
+- Divide by total responses.

 Evaluate Current Brand Positioning